christopherthompson81/tabbyUI/README.md

 - Backendless, all code runs in your browser
 - Support for multimodal interactions (text and image)
+- Specialized rendering for Markdown, thinking, inline and display LaTeX, and programming language syntax.
 - One-click model switching for different tasks:
   - General Assistant
   - Vision tasks